Do I have to fill out an application for the phlebotomy course or be an UCLA student to be eligible?

 No, there is no application for our course, and you do not have to be a UCLA student to enroll.
-Our course is open to the public for enrollment.
+Our course is open to the public for enrollment and completed here.

 The only classes available for enrollment are listed online.
 If a course is no longer listed it has reached its maximum enrollment capacity and can no longer accept additional students.

-To see the complete list of medical and documentation prerequisites for the course, please visit the Phlebotomy course web page.
-Prerequisites are due on the first day of the phlebotomy course.
+To see the complete list of medical and documentation prerequisites for the course, please see our page on Phlebotomy Eligibility & Requirements.

 In order to be successful in the course, students should be able to read, speak and write fluently in English.